DanWahlin/Observable-Store/README.md

 #### 1.0.13

 Moved `BehaviorSubject` into `ObservableService` class so that if multiple instances of a wrapper around the store are created, subscribers can subscribe to the individual instances.

+#### 1.0.14

+Added `logStateChanges` setting to write out all state changes to the browser console when true.
+Defaults to false.